CMClearMathAcademy

 A free Pre-Algebra lesson from the “Number Foundations” unit, with a worked example and practice problems including step-by-step solutions.

 Fractions can be simplified by dividing the numerator and denominator by the same common factor.
 To add or subtract fractions, use a common denominator.
 To multiply fractions, multiply straight across.
 To divide by a fraction, multiply by its reciprocal.
+In Number Foundations, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn